operator-framework/operator-sdk/website/content/en/docs/best-practices/designing-lean-operators.md

 One of the pitfalls that many operators are failing into is that they watch resources with high cardinality like secrets possibly in all namespaces.
 This has a massive impact on the memory used by the controller on big clusters.
 Such resources can be filtered by label or fields.
 The original doc design for `Filter cache ListWatch using selectors` can be accessed from [here][Filter cache ListWatch using selectors]

+**IMPORTANT NOTE**
+Requests to a client backed by a filtered cache for objects that do not match the filter will never return anything.
+In other words, filtered caches make the filtered-out objects invisible to the client.

 ## How is this done ?

 - When creating the manager, you can override the default NewCache function